Mujjabi/DevOps/Kubernetes/kube.md

 **Also, the pod needs secret and configmap as objects to run**

 2 different objects can carry the same name.
-Forexample, the configmap and the secret can both have the same name.
+For example, the configmap and the secret can both have the same name.

 ## Inspecting pod objects
 Using the command below, we can inspect the status and properties of each object in the pod.